mikeholczer/meetapro/deck.md

 - People will start asking you for help
 - You'll still need to ask others for help too
 - Take the lead on larger features and projects
+-
+- Figure out what direction you want your career to take

 ---